The-DevSec-Blueprint/dsb-digest/bp_sast_scanning_with_docker_sonarqube.md

     -Dsonar.sources=.
 ```

-The scan will take some time _(roughly about 4-8 minutes)_.
-Once completed, results will be published to your SonarQube project as shown below:
+The scan will take some time _(roughly about 4-8 minutes)_, so feel free to take a stretch break!
+Once completed, the results will be published to your SonarQube project as shown below:

 ![SonarQube Results Below Example](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/sast_scanning_with_docker_sonarqube/sonarqube_results_example.png align="center")